huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 the instructions of the `README.md` on the [🤗 Transformers templates](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model) carefully.
+Since you will first implement the Encoder-only/RoBERTa-like version of BigBird you should select the `is_encoder_decoder_model = False` option in the cookiecutter.
+Also, it is recommended that you implement the model only in PyTorch in the beginning and select "Standalone" as the tokenizer type for now.

 **Open a Pull Request on the main huggingface/transformers repo**